We are searching for

 If you're still unsure, stop by your local auto parts store or service station and ask one of their experts, “what pressure should my tires be?”
 They should be able to look up the correct tire pressure for your car and help you get your tires properly inflated.

 If your TPM system and tire pressure gauge do not match, you might need to take your vehicle to a dealership and have them test the system out.
-While not the most common problem many drivers face, the chances are that in this particular situation, your TPM system may need to be recalibrated.

 The quick answer is yes – but only slightly, and only in certain cases.
 Here's a more detailed explanation.